COVID-19 Vaccination Clinics

 Pfizer, Moderna and J&J/Janssen Booster Vaccination Clinic

 The CDC has endorsed the Advisory Committee on Immunization Practices (ACIP) recommendation for a booster dose of the Pfizer-BioNTech, Moderna and Johnson & Johnson/Janssen COVID-19 vaccine in certain populations.
-CDC recommends the booster dose for individuals who have received the Pfizer-BioNTech or Moderna COVID-19 vaccine in the following groups at 6 months or more after their initial series:
+CDC recommends the booster dose for everyone 16 years and older who have received the Pfizer-BioNTech COVID-19 vaccine at 6 months or more after their initial series.
+CDC recommends the booster dose for individuals who have received the Moderna COVID-19 vaccine in the following groups at 6 months or more after their initial series:

 For the individuals that received the Johnson & Johnson/Janssen COVID-19 vaccine, a booster dose is also recommended for those who are 18 and older who were vaccinated 2 months or more ago.
 It is also recognized that some people may not prefer the vaccine type they originally received and may prefer to receive a different booster.
 CDC’s recommendations now allow for this type of mix and match dosing for booster shots.